Skip to cookie consent Skip to main content

 7 minute read

-Gallbladder and bile duct cancer usually surface with many vague symptoms.
-Maybe stomach pain or weight loss brought you into the hospital.
-Maybe you went in for a routine gallbladder surgery, but your doctor found something much more complex and unexpected.
+Bile duct cancer usually surfaces with many vague symptoms.
+Maybe stomach pain or weight loss brought you to the hospital.
+Maybe you went in for routine gallbladder surgery, but your doctor found something much more complex and unexpected.

 What is bile duct cancer?